Tony Willman: Racing career

-Personal
+Personal life

 Willman was known to be soft-spoken and rarely talked about his racing accomplishments.
 He was well respected by his competitors; Tommy Hinnershitz said that Willman was the toughest driver that he competed against.
 Willman was married to Lorraine and he left a daughter named Betty and a son named Eugene who ended up becoming a midget car building and owner in the 1960s and 1970s.